lnnrmhf/lnnrmhf/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
-I am a Master's student of Astronomy at the University of Vienna with a strong interest in computational cosmology and data analysis.
+I am a Masters student of Astronomy at the University of Vienna with a strong interest in computational cosmology and data analysis.
 I am particularly enthusiastic about combining large-scale data analysis with physical insight into the large-scale structure of the Universe and its evolution.
 <!--
 <br>